mceraso/Dungeons/README.md

 * [] Player can check item stats before purchase

-* [] Player is restricted access to certain Rooms until after acquiring a certain Item
+* [x] Player is restricted access to certain Rooms until after acquiring a certain Item

-* [] Player is able to obtain a backpack with unlimited capacity
+* [] Player is able to obtain a backpack with unlimited capacity (vector backpack)

 # Things Learned:
 * [x] while-if control loops to keep player from inputting unsupported choices